unraid/docs/docs/unraid-os/troubleshooting/boot-issues.md

      login prompt displayed.
 However, this does not necessarily mean the whole boot process completed correctly.
-   - If this stage of the boot process has not completed then typical symptoms are that the webGUI and network are not started
+   - If this stage of the boot process has not completed then typical symptoms are that the WebGUI and network are not started

    - One way to see if this has happened is to login and use the **df** command.
 If the flash drive was mounted successfully then